-The UW-Eau Claire Faculty Leaders will issue grades for the course using the usual UW-Eau Claire A-F grading scale.
+The Faculty Leaders will issue grades based on the UW-Eau Claire A-F grading scale.
 Grades are typically not available until late summer after you have submitted your final assignment.

 MONEY MATTERS

 Information about how payments are made, when they are due, withdrawal/refund deadlines, financial aid, scholarships, and budgeting is in your Study Abroad Handbook.